Merchant Terms and Conditions

 1. .
 DEFINITION

-1. "FasaPay" is a product engaged in the business of electronic money and fund transfer;
+1. "FasaPay" is a product engaged in the business of online payment;

 2. "FasaPay.com" means the domain name that used to access FasaPay Service;